itsandrewhong/pizza-api-service/README.md

 # pizza-api-service
-A simple REST API application for Pizza Ordering System using `Golang`, `PostgreSQL`, and `Gorilla Mux`.
+A simple REST API application for Pizza Ordering System with token-based authentication.

 ## Pizza Ordering System business logic:
 - [MVP] **Create** a new customer in response to a valid `POST` request at `/customer/add` with first name, last name, and customer phone number.